Advocates for Trans Equality: National Transgender Discrimination Survey (2008)

 In 2008, NCTE partnered with the National LGBTQ Task Force and Pennsylvania State University's Center for the Study of Higher Education to launch the National Transgender Discrimination Survey (NTDS).
 Then the largest study of transgender individuals in the United States, the NTDS surveyed 6,450 transgender residents about their experiences of discrimination in areas such as employment, housing, health care, and education, among others.
 The findings of the NTDS have since informed public policy in the United States, such as at the Department of Housing and Urban Development, which based new housing regulations to protect LGBTQ people on the study.

-U.S. Transgender Survey (2015)
+U.S. Transgender Survey

-In 2015, NCTE followed up the NDTS by launching the U.S. Transgender Survey (USTS), thus far the largest study of transgender individuals in the United States.
-Nearly 28,000 transgender residents participated in the survey, which covered a broad range of topics pertaining to family life, health, housing, income, employment, discrimination, harassment and violence, military service, political participation, and others.
+In 2015, NCTE followed up the NDTS by launching the U.S. Transgender Survey (USTS), the largest study of transgender individuals in the United States at that time.
+Nearly 28,000 LGBTQ+ residents participated in the survey including 17,151 (61.9%) reporting they had pursued broadly defined gender affirmation.

+The questions covered a broad range of topics pertaining to family life, health, housing, income, employment, discrimination, harassment and violence, military service, political participation, and others.
 In addition to the full national report, NCTE has released various breakout reports focusing on specific states.
-As of July 2017, breakout reports for 14 states have been released.
+As of February 2024, breakout reports for 43 states have been released.

+Another U.S. Trans Survey followed in 2022, with over 92,000 responses, surpassing the 2015 study as the largest nationwide survey of trans people.
+A report on early findings was released in February 2024.